Slavic second palatalization: Formulation

+Interpretation

 The second palatalization probably spread from the south of the Slavic speech area; it started to operate sometime between the end of the sixth and the middle of the seventh century AD, and the environments in which it operated varied.

 In Russian, Slovak and (in nouns) Slovene, the results of the second palatalization were later removed at morpheme boundaries (i.e. before inflectional endings) due to paradigmatic leveling by analogy.

 In Ukrainian and Belarusian, however, the effects of second palatalization are still evident in such cases.